Mak-yek: Gala

 Gala should not be confused by another game of the same name which is a chess variant played in Northern Germany.

+Hos Nip

+"Hos" is a Thai checkers or Thai draught that use 8 x 8 eyes board with 8 pieces per team.
+Hos Nip (ฮอสหนีบ) or Maknip (หมากหนีบ) is a kind of Nipped Draught game that the setting up by using a row per team at the first and last far row on the board.
+The rule similar to Makyaek (หมากแยก).

 Second version of Mak-yek

 Both Captain James Low and H.J.R.
 Murray described a second version of Mak-yek which resembles more of a hunt game where one player possesses only one piece, and goes against another player with sixteen pieces.
 The player with one piece can move in any direction except diagonally, and capture a single enemy piece by leaping over it as long as there is an empty square behind it.
 No more detail of the game's rules is provided, but it does appear that the game is played on the same 8 x 8 square board since both authors make no attempt to describe a different board.
 If it is not the same board, it is at the very least a square board of some dimension since both authors describe that the single piece can leap over one of the sixteen pieces provided it lands on an empty square behind the leapt piece.
 If this is indeed a hunt game, it is a contrast to most hunt games from around the world and especially in Southeast Asia where most hunt game boards are of a linear pattern.
 It also would not be a variant of the first version of Mak-yek which is definitely not a hunt game.